 CEE offers audits at no charge for a limited number of Massachusetts schools and other municipal facilities.
 These are conducted by Professor Ben Weil and his Clean Energy Corps class, a group of undergraduate and graduate students trained in building science and energy analysis.

 Most site visits are conducted between January and April, with students presenting findings in May, and written reports provided in June.
 CEE then provides additional support as needed to see projects through to completion, including guidance in preparing scopes of work for design/engineering/build contracts, impartial review of bid proposals, and connecting with Mass Save to pursue financial incentives toward implementation.

-Our reports provide actionable recommendations with estimated energy and cost savings potential.
-They have served as the basis for several successful Green Communities competitive grants and completed projects, while giving dozens of students valuable hands-on experience in building auditing and reporting.
+Our reports provide actionable recommendations with information on energy and cost savings potential.
+They have served as the basis for several successful Green Communities competitive grants and completed projects, while giving dozens of students valuable hands-on experience in auditing and reporting.